Skip to Main Navigation

 Emphasizing safety

-The project has thus brought in modern elements of dam safety, including new equipment such as CCTV systems to spot weaknesses in hard-to-reach areas.
+The project thus brought in new equipment such as CCTV systems to spot weaknesses in hard-to-reach areas.
 “We now have proper instruments to do routine checks, especially in the monsoon season when we are on full alert,” said Ms. Supriya S., the chief engineer for dam safety in the Kerala government.

-Decision making is also quicker and more precise.
-As even small mistakes in handling large volumes of water can have catastrophic consequences downstream, dam managers are now equipped to take prompt and informed decisions thanks to instant access to all the dams’ data.
-In addition, the sharing of this data with downstream dams makes for coordinated decision making between the various operatives, an especially critical factor for dams operating in a cascading sequence.
+Decision making was also made quicker and more precise.
+As even small mistakes in handling large volumes of water can have catastrophic consequences downstream, new equipment was introduced to give dam managers instant access to all the dams’ data, enabling them to take prompt and informed decisions.
+Since this data can also be shared with other dams, managers who operate dams in a cascading sequence can now take coordinated decisions.
 “Data of 16 dams is now available in our control room,” added Ms. Supriya.
 “This was not so earlier.”

 dam-1.jpg